jazzyj123/pyclearpass/README.md

 print(apiPolicyElements.newEnforcementPolicy(login,body=newEnforcementPolicy))

 ```
->Note - you may find it easier to initially pull a working Enforcement policy with minimal rules before trying to create a new one from scratch.
+>Note - you may find it easier to initially pull a working Enforcement Policy with minimal rules before trying to create a new one from scratch.
 For example, the rule evaluation in the GUI shows as 'First applicable', however in the backend it is shown as 'first-applicable'.
 This example is a working policy.
+It is demonstrated with a loop which could read an entry in a CSV file if adapted.

 #### Update an existing Enforcement Policy, retaining the original items and using a loop to add additional items
 ```